vtphan/Code4Brownies/README.md

-Code4Brownies is a software that allows instructors and students share codes in real time.
+Code4Brownies is a software that allows instructors and students share codes in real time during a lecture or study session.

 The setting is basically as follows:

 + Instructor and students install [Sublime Text 3](https://www.sublimetext.com/3).